szepeviktor/phpstan-wordpress/README.md

 1. Get packages `composer update --classmap-authoritative`
 1. Start analysis `vendor/bin/phpstan analyze`

+### What this extension does

+- Makes it possible to run PHPStan on WordPress plugins and themes
+- Loads giacocorsiglia/wordpress-stubs package
+- Defines some core constants
+- Handles special functions and classes e.g. `is_wp_error()`

 ### Make you code testable

 - Write clean OOP code: 1 class per file, no other code in class files outside `class Name { ... }`